projectcapsule/capsule/docs/operator/references.md

       storage: <value>
 ```

-> Nota Bene:
+> NB:
 > Limit ranges enforcement for a single pod, container, and persistent volume
 > claim is done by the default _LimitRanger Admission Controller_ enabled on
 > the Kubernetes API server: using the flag
 > `--enable-admission-plugins=LimitRanger`.

-Being the limit range specific of single resources:
+Being the limit range specific of single resources, there is no aggregate to count.

-- Pod
-- Container
-- Persistent Volume Claim

-there is no aggregate to count.

-The tenant owner is not allowed to change or remove LimitRanges from the namespace.
+The tenant owner is not allowed to change or remove _LimitRanges_ from the namespace.

 ### spec.networkPolicies
-Field `networkPolicies` specify the _NetworkPolicies_ assigned to the tenant.
+Field `networkPolicies` specifies the _NetworkPolicies_ assigned to the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1